 What if I think my meter is wrong?

 If you think your meter is reading incorrectly, give us a call at 214.509.4500 and we will remove the meter and test it for $25 fee.
 If your meter is not reading correctly, we will waive the fee.
 Because meters tend to run slower or even stop reading as they age, only a minuscule number of meters have been found to incorrectly report higher than actual usage.

 Doing our part: Allen water audit

 As a result of citizen's concern about high water bills in 2019, Allen City Council authorized an audit of billing practices and equipment.
-The audit will focus on the meter reading process, metering equipment and utility billing process.
-It will also include a data analysis of other factors which impact water use such as temperature, rainfall and water leaks.
-The audit will examine data from January 1-December 31, 2019.
+The audit focused on the meter reading process, metering equipment and utility billing process.
+It also included a data analysis of other factors which impacted water use such as temperature, rainfall and water leaks.
+The audit examined data from January 1-December 31, 2019.